bbauska/TUMx-DWAPNx/README.md

 alternatives and we just listed another two of them.
 The first alternative is **koa** (https://koajs.com/), which is a simplified version of **Express.js (**.
-It stems from the same developers as **Express.js**, but it\'s a much lighter version.
+It stems from the same developers as **Express.js**, but it&apos;s a much lighter version.
 Another request handler is **Restify** (http://restify.com/). **Restify** focuses only on constructing APIs.
-So, you would not have views, which we\'re gonna explain in a moment. **Restify** is also heavily based on **Express.js**.
+So, you would not have views, which we&apos;re gonna explain in a moment. **Restify** is also heavily based on **Express.js**.
 So, as you see, **Express.js** always comes in.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->